gatarelib/gatsby-e-com/README.md

 > This is a repo of [Aclis ECommerce](https://aclis.africa).

-Out of the box, the site uses completely static data coming from a provider at `providers/inventoryProvider.js`.
+This site uses completely static data coming from a provider at `providers/inventoryProvider.js`.
 You can update this provider to fetch data from any real API by changing the call in the `getInventory` function.

 ![](design.jpg)

-> This project is still in Beta.
+> This project is still WIP.

 ### Getting started